 Guatemala’s Aurora international airport reopened to commercial flights on 18 September.
 Travelers must register their travel 24 hours before arrival via the Guatemalan Health Pass website.
-Inbound travelers must obtain a negative COVID-19 PCR test that is no older than 72 hours upon entry, or will be subject to 14 days quarantine.
+Inbound travelers must obtain a negative COVID-19 PCR or antigen test that is no older than 72 hours upon entry.

 Land borders with Mexico close periodically while those with El Salvador, Honduras and Belize are also now open, but only to travelers who can show a negative COVID-19 PCR test that has been conducted within the past 72 hours.